davidbrochart/jupyterlab-auth/README.md

 the cursor of another user in a notebook cell, you can place your mouse over it and it should show you the user name.

-You can log out by navigating to e.g. http://localhost:8888/logout.
+You can log out by navigating to e.g. http://localhost:8888/logout, or by clicking on your user login in the menu (on the right), and then "Sign out".